-All of the listed internal events are considered as potential events in previous studies and analysis as EIA of the Kozloduy NPP [24] and PSA level 1 for Units 5 and 6 of the NPP Kozloduy [25].
+All of the listed internal events are considered as potential events in previous studies and analysis as EIA of the Kozloduy NPP [28] and L1 PSA for Units 5 and 6 of the NPP Kozloduy [29].
 Also, the experience in other countries showed the necessity to have in-depth discussions on associated events with external and internal fire hazards in the extended PSA.

-Finally one should mentioned combination of independent hazards (i.e. coincident hazards) - in most cases they can be screened out because of low frequency.
+Finally one should mentioned combination of independent hazards (i.e. coincident hazards) - in most cases they can be screened out because of low frequency, but the potential cumulative impact should be careful considered.